kylecorry31/Trail-Sense/app/src/main/res/raw/importing_maps.md

 The Photo Map feature allows you to use a photo as a map in Trail Sense.
 Always carry a physical map for backup and verify the accuracy of Trail Sense.

-This tool is currently in beta, so please report any issues or feedback at trailsense@protonmail.com.

 ## How to create a photo map?

 1. On the Tools tab, click Photo Maps